spy-js/spy-js/README.md

 As you can see from the explanation above, spy-js acts as a proxy server.
 There are two proxy modes spy-js can work in: system proxy mode and local proxy mode.

 #### System proxy
 In system proxy mode spy-js is configured to be entire system/browser proxy.
 This way it can capture all traffic and modify all scripts, including CDN references.
-[Global session](#global-session) can only works in the system proxy mode.
 To make spy-js work in this mode you'll need to configure browser/network proxy settings to use spy-js URL (defaults: host localhost, port 3546).
 Windows tray application users don't need to do it manually, the tray application can turn on and off system proxy mode (context menu - configure - use system proxy).
 See how to configure proxy settings manually on [Windows](http://answers.oreilly.com/topic/675-how-to-configure-proxy-settings-in-windows-7/), [Mac](http://support.apple.com/kb/PH7050), [Ubuntu](http://www.ubuntugeek.com/how-to-configure-ubuntu-desktop-to-use-your-proxy-server.html), [iOS](http://www.allanonymity.com/billing/knowledgebase/11/How-to-configure-proxy-usage-for-iPadorIphone.html), [Android](http://support.tabpilot.com/customer/portal/articles/937845-how-to-set-proxy-server-settings-in-android), [Windows Phone](http://forum.xda-developers.com/showthread.php?t=1106268).
 Please note that some desktop browsers have their own proxy settings configuration screen.
+Windows tray application users don't need to do it manually, the tray application can turn on and off system proxy mode (context menu - configure - use system proxy).

 #### Local proxy
 In local proxy mode spy-js doesn't need to change any system settings.
-Local proxy mode can be enabled for particluar session in [its configuration](#configuration) by simply setting local proxy port:
+To use the mode you can either open your website by accessing ```http://localhost:3546/?spy-js=your-website.com``` URL while having a global spy-js session running.

+For a file configured session, you can simply set local proxy port in [the session configuration](#configuration):

 ```javascript
 $.root = 'http://localhost:8080/';